nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-delete-cluster.md

 <properties
-pageTitle="Come eliminare un cluster HDInsight | Azure" description="Informazioni sui vari modi per eliminare un cluster HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="How to delete an HDInsight cluster | Azure" description="Information on the various ways that you can delete an HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"